Social Work Complex - A, Room 211

 Each social work doctoral program is unique.
 However, on rare occasion we will accept a transfer student.
 Transfer of course credit is assessed by the Program Director on an individual basis.
 Courses taken for credit toward a master’s degree cannot be transferred.
 Inquiries should be directed to the Ph.D.
 Program Director.

 The decision to pursue a doctorate requires a major commitment.
 The most successful students think of the Ph.D. program as another form of employment.
 Your “job” is to be a full-time student and handle all of the classes, research, teaching assignments, etc. that come with it.
-Part-time students may be able to keep their current employment and attend school.
-However, part-time students will need employment that offers flexibility to attend classes and meetings.

 All applications and supporting materials must be received by the application deadline of January 15th for admission the following fall term.
 We admit students only once a year and all applications are considered at the same time.
 Applications after the deadline may be considered if space becomes available.